mathletedev/notebook/pol_s 102/Role of Nationalism in State Development.md

 ### Varieties of Nationalism

-Initially, nationalism is a product of state building; over time, the idea of nationalism spreads beyond wwestern Europe to entirel different polities.
+Initially, nationalism is a product of state building; over time, the idea of nationalism spreads beyond western Europe to entirely different polities.
 Nationalism can be imported from abroad, but is altered in the process:
 - Demand to alter territorial boundaries of multi-ethnic empires to include or exclude particular groups
 - Demand from specific groups for independence from multi-ethnic empires
 - Demand to build a state that has the capacity to defend the nation